stonepros/stone/doc/rbd/iscsi-requirements.rst

        ceph daemon osd.0 config set osd_heartbeat_grace 20
        ceph daemon osd.0 config set osd_heartbeat_interval 5

-For more details on setting Ceph's configuration options, see :ref:`configuring-ceph`.
+For more details on setting Stone's configuration options, see :ref:`configuring-ceph`.
 Be sure to persist these settings in ``/etc/ceph.conf`` or, on Mimic and later releases, in the centralized config store.